Ready to Get Unstuck?

 I am licensed in Texas as an LPC (License #64574), and additionally, I am registered as a Behavioral Telehealth Provider in the state of South Carolina (Registration #817).

 Enough about some of the technical stuff.
 The more important reality in therapy is that you’re a person.
 You have value.
 You are important.
 We do many ‘technical’ things and rely strongly on the evidence base, but underlying that all is that you have meaning and worth.
 I’m here to help (and my family loans me out to do so). 😊

 Yes, I am a person with other interests :)

 I live with my beautiful wife, Emily, my children Hattie and Levi, along with our Shepherd mix Fritz.
 We’re a big fan of time with family, getting outdoors (including travel), and our church community.

 A long-time musician and performer, creativity runs in my blood, especially with guitar, piano, and bass/percussion/banjo/whatever is lying around.
-It took me only 36 years to discover a Stratocaster is the most natural extension of musical expression I’ve ever experienced, though all-things-music deliver a smile.
+It took me only 36 years to discover a Fender Stratocaster is the most natural extension of musical expression I’ve ever experienced, though all things music deliver a smile.